uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 Kernel Execution
 ~~~~~~~~~~~~~~~~

-Running a ComputeMux kernel typically involves ComputeAorta interacting with
+Running a ComputeMux kernel typically involves the oneAPI Construction Kit
-the device driver in the following steps:
+interacting with the device driver in the following steps:

 1) Loading and relocating the kernel instruction stream to the targeted device
    core.